xianminx/xianminx.github.com/data/blog/2012-06-24-android-contact-provider-in-deep.md

 3 most important tables are `contacts`, `raw_contacts` and `data`.

-For a explaination of these 3 tables, see [Contact Provider](http://developer.android.com/guide/topics/providers/contacts-provider.html)
+For an explanation of these 3 tables, see [Contact Provider](http://developer.android.com/guide/topics/providers/contacts-provider.html).

 Let's take a look at the schema of the tables: